 - Once cooked, take the pastry out of the oven, take the top tray and baking parchment off and leave to cool.
 Then start on your custard.

-- Now you’re ready to construct the vanilla slices.
+- Now you’re ready to construct the vanilla slice with hazelnut crunch.
 Take your 20x20cm cake tin and place the large piece of puff pastry in the bottom.
 It should fit quite snugly.
 If it’s a little too large, just trim the edges with a sharp knife.
 Spread half of the custard over the pastry, ensuring it’s all covered.
 Place 16 of the pastry squares on top, so you have a checkerboard effect and the custard is completely covered.
 Press them down gently so the pastry sticks.
-Again, you can trim some of the squares if required, you just need to ensure these squares line up with the top layer ready for when you cut the vanilla slices.
+Again, you can trim some squares if required, you just need to ensure these squares line up with the top layer ready for when you cut the vanilla slices.